 For many people, cases and mounts are a part of life with a mobile device.
 The problem is, however, that many users aren't willing to sacrifice style for functionality.
 What if you could have both, though?
 Thanks to a new product from Rokform for the Galaxy S III, that's more possible than ever.

 The Rokbed for the GSIII is Rokform's first endeavor outside the iOS world, and it looks like they hit it out of the part.
-The case itself features an edgy-yet-sophisticated design, as well as a bit of additional functionality: a magnet that allows the case to attach to other available accessories.
 Read More

 The rich, laminated oak on an antique writing desk.
 The captivating sheen on a mug of Bolivian coffee.
 The slight give as your hand caresses the supple exterior of an exquisitely-tanned saddle.
 If all these things put you in mind of a new smartphone, then you're a very strange person, and the prime consumer target for the latest flavor of Samsung's Galaxy S III.
 The "Amber Brown" version of the Galaxy S III is now available directly from Verizon, apparently ready to ship.
-It's the same price as the white, blue and black models, at $199/$599 for the contract and non-contract versions respectively, in 16GB capacity only.
 Read More

 Say what you will about Samsung, but they're on top of it when it comes to releasing the source code for their phones.
 Today, Samsung dropped said code for the C Spire Galaxy S III (a US regional carrier) and the T-Mobile Galaxy S Relay 4G.